 Well, we wolverines were rivals with Michigan State spartans… yes, indeed we were!
 Except, I liked Michigan State so long as they weren’t playing us. :)

 Well, in spite of that image above, I’m making a tea for Michigan State fans.

 I thought them when I was mixing it together.
 It’s matcha green tea and white tea.
 Those are their colors: green and white.
 Nuff’ said.

 By the way, speaking of matcha green tea…

-do you have a copy of my Kindle ebook Matcha Hacks?
+do you have a copy of my book Matcha Cookbook?

 featuring health boosting matcha green tea powder!